-Let us first understand the importance of project management as it is widely used across various industries including software, Mechanical, Aviation or even in Construction industry.
+Let us first understand the importance of Network Diagram in project management as it is widely used across various industries including software, Mechanical, Aviation or even in Construction industry.

-Network diagram usually shows a graphical association between different tasks and is used to develop a project schedule and determine the critical paths.
-Network diagram helps in determining the critical paths. w illustrating these activities either by using nodes or using arrows are the two different ways we can show relationships.
-So in this article are going to understand the difference between Activity on Arrow (AOA) and Activity on Node (AON) what calculation we can do based on these networks to better plan our projects by project managers.
+Network diagram usually shows a graphical association between different tasks and is used to develop a project schedule and determine ย the critical paths.
+Network diagram helps in determiningย the critical paths. w illustrating these activities either by using nodes or using arrows are the two different ways we can show relationships.
+So in this article are going to understand the difference betweenย Activity on Arrow (AOA)ย and Activity on Node (AON) what calculation we can do based on these networks to better plan our projects by project managers.
+Have you seen this post

 Both these technique Activity on Arrow (AOA) and Activity on Node (AON) is a part of Program Evaluation and Review Technique (PERT).
 They are used to evaluate the time which is required complete the task especially if we talk about the complete project.